Is Everything SafeFounder story

 How we fit

-If the story works, someone should recognise two or three things in their own life and think, "I could do with improving that."
-That might be a list of key documents, shared access for trusted household members, emergency contacts, item records, or a plan for a life event they know will come eventually.
+If the story works, someone should recognise two or three things in their own life and think, "I could do with getting that in better shape."
+That might be key documents, shared access for trusted household members, important contacts, item records, reminders, or a plan for a life event they know will come eventually.

 Next step

-Start with the practical things your household may need
+Start with the practical things your household already manages

-Use the household assessment to see where your records, contacts, alerts, and plans are already strong, and where a little organisation could help.
+Use the household organisation check to see where records, contacts, reminders, item details, and shared access are already in good shape, and where a little organisation could help.